+Sustainability Report Edition 2022

 Sustainability Report 2022

 Edition 2022

 Head office

 Permobil AB Box 120 861 23 Timrå SWEDEN

 Visiting address

 Per Uddéns väg 20 Tel: +46 60 - 59 59 00 Fax: +46 60 - 57 52 50 www.permobil.com

 Front cover: Mary Pedigo

 Contents

 - 04 Permobil in brief

 - 07 CEO Letter

 - 08 Our approach to sustainability

 - 09 How we established our priorities

 - 10 Case study: My capability

 - 12 Our business model

 - 14 Our sustainability governance

 - 15 Sustainability policies and procedures

 - 16 Focus Areas

 - 20 Better for Users

 - 22 Permobil Portrait:

 Uri and Helle Løvevild Golman

 - 24 Better for Employees

 - 26 Better for the Environment

 - 28 Case study: Smart solutions to packaging to reduce climate impact

 - 30 Better for Business and Communities

 - 34 Case study: Grass Roots Greening

 - 36 Audit

 - 37 Risk management

 - 38 EU Taxonomy Regulation

 - 40 Permobil Portrait: Gabrielle Wright

 Permobil in brief

 At Permobil, we put the people who use our products first.
 Our purpose is to innovate for individuals; to create advanced assistive solutions that make the lives of people living with disabilities more enriching.

+Our dedicated teams work tirelessly to make this happen, no matter if they are designing a new wheelchair, testing seating cushions, or supporting a therapist.

+Our main focus will always be on the users of our products and services - bringing them independence by providing the best solutions for their needs.